• Home

 Of course, wild harvesting them yourself is the best :-).
 Unfortunately, this suburban girl ain’t got time or access for that.

-How to Make an Herbal Fertility Infusion
+How to Make an Herbal Fertility Tea Infusion

 In the kitchen, I am all about efficiency.
-Since this is a regular part of my nourishing fertility diet, I want to make this infusion quickly.
+Since this fertility tea recipe is a regular part of my nourishing fertility diet, I want to make this infusion quickly.
 Also, even though it might be slightly better for me, I don’t want to have to make a new infusion every night.
 So although you can use a 1 qt mason jar with ⅓ cup each of Nettles, Red Raspberry, and Oatstraw, I prefer to use a larger 2 qt/64 oz mason jar.
 This produces six cups of the infusion, and I drink two cups every day for three days.
 That way I only have to do this every three days instead of every day or every other day!

 First, measure out ⅔ cup each of Nettles, Red Rasberry, and Oatstraw.